MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Introduction

+Recently, several multimodal deep-learning-based HAR methods have been proposed to enhance the recognition performance \cite{islam2022mumu,islam2020hamlet,islam2021multi}.
+However, most existing methods utilize dense sampling and heterogeneous sub-networks to extract unimodal features and fuse them at the end, with unsatisfying performance regarding accuracy, latency, and computational load.
+Specifically, existing HAR deep-learning approaches have the following drawbacks:

-In recent years, sensors have been widely equipped in smart glasses, smartwatches, and smartphones, making the available input modalities for HAR more abundant.
-Therefore, various multimodal learning methods have been proposed to exploit complementary properties among modalities for fusion and co-learning-based HAR.
-Existing multimodal learning methods fuse vision-sensor and imu sensor data have the following shortcomings: 1) Owing to data heterogeneity, most existing methods feed uni-modal data into separate sub-networks with different structures to extract features and fuse them at the end stages.
-Obviously, there is a huge structure divergence between the imu sensor and vision-sensor data.
-Since the imu sensor data are one-dimensional time-series signals, most of the previous literature utilize 1D-CNN or LSTM network to extract spatial and temporal features of raw imu sensor data \cite{steven2018feature,panwar2017cnn,wang2019human}.
-The vision-sensor activity data, however, usually are images or videos with two or more dimensions, which is suitable for 2D-CNN or 3D-CNN to extract visual features \cite{simonyan2014two,karpathy2014large,sun2017lattice}.
-Thus, the form of input of existing multimodal learning models ignores the temporal synchronization correlation between multimodal data and also loses valuable complementary information.
-Additionally, it costs to add new sub-networks to extract the learning representations of new modality inputs.
-2) Dense temporal sampling, which means sampling frames densely in a video clip or sampling the entire series of sensor data in a time period, is widely used in previous work to capture long-range temporal information in long-lasting activities.
-For example, those methods \cite{8964371,wei2019fusion} mainly rely on dense temporal sampling to improve the performance, which results in data redundancy and unnecessary computation since the adjacent frames in the video have negligible difference and the imu data of some activities are periodic.
-3) Although some newly proposed attention-based multi-modal learning methods have improved the performance of HAR tasks, their complicated architectures lead to high computational overhead and make them challenging to be deployed on mobile and wearable devices. \cite{islam2021multi,islam2022mumu}.
+1) \textbf{Structure Divergence \& Loss of Temporal Correlation.} Owing to data heterogeneity, most existing methods feed unimodal data into separate sub-networks with different structures to extract features and fuse them at the end stages.
+This approach leads to a significant structure divergence between the IMU sensor and vision sensor data.
+Since IMU sensor data are one-dimensional time-series signals, most of the previous works utilized 1D-CNN, RNN or LSTM network to extract spatial and temporal features of raw IMU sensor data~\cite{steven2018feature,panwar2017cnn,wang2019human}.
+The vision sensor data of human activities, however, usually comprises images or videos with two or more dimensions, making it suitable for 2D-CNN or 3D-CNN to extract visual features \cite{simonyan2014two,karpathy2014large,sun2017lattice}.
+The input form of existing multimodal learning models ignores the temporal synchronization correlation between multimodal data and loses valuable complementary information.
+Additionally, adding a new modality input to an existing model requires the design of a new sub-network specific to that modality, which can limit the model's generalization to new modalities.